-When you generate your mesh using the MIKE Zero Mesh Generator you already have defined a code value for open water boundaries.
-Figure 5.1 shows the definition of codes in a simple application.
+When the mesh is specified using a mesh file generated by the MIKE Zero Mesh Generator you have already defined a code value for the boundaries.
+Figure 5.2 shows the definition of codes in a simple application.
+In this case the three open boundaries have been detected from the mesh file specified in the domain dialog.

-Figure 5.1 The definition of boundary codes in a mesh is made in the Mesh Generator
+Figure 5.2 The definition of boundary codes in a mesh is made in the Mesh Generator